Ghepes/zero-media-wordpress/README.md

 ## 🔥 What does this plugin offer?

-The "External Image Replacer Wromo" plugin offers the following features and benefits:
+The "Zero Image Wordpress" plugin offers the following features and benefits:

 1) Zero images in Media Library: The plugin replaces all the images in the Media Library with External Links images, ensuring that your website is free from any images.